 We physical therapists usually do not give enough credit to ourselves.
-Physical Therapists are usually the ones who help people to walk, take their first step after surgeries like total hip and total knee replacement.
-We are the one spreading smiles across patient’s face after relieving pain through therapy.
+Physical Therapists are usually the one who helps people to walk, take their first step after surgeries like total hip and total knee replacement.
+We are the one spreading smiles across the patient’s face after relieving pain through therapy.
 It’s the physical therapist who listens to patients like their own family members and suggests a variety of treatment methods to “fix the problems”.
-Additionally, We are the last finishing workers without whom the full outcome of a results will never be the same – just like a cherry on top!
+Additionally, We are the last finishing workers without whom the full outcome of results will never be the same – just like a cherry on top!

 |1.||Injury Prevention & Control: Traumatic Brain Injury & Concussion.
 Centers for Disease Control and Prevention.
 January 22, 2016.
 Available at: http://www.cdc.gov/traumaticbraininjury/get_the_facts.html.
 Accessed February 13, 2016.|

 |2.||Office of Communications and Public Liaison.
 NINDS Traumatic Brain Injury Information Page.
 NINDS.
 February 11, 2016.
 Available at: http://www.ninds.nih.gov/disorders/tbi/tbi.htm.|